Charter of Purpose and Action

 Individual Service Users

-The idea of citizenship incorporates the belief of equal rights for every individual regardless of their circumstances to access civil, political, social and economic opportunities.
-It is also important, particularly for people with mental health problems the right of every individual to protection from laws, social, service and treatment practices that segregate or discriminate in any form or kind.
+The concept of citizenship incorporates the belief in equal rights for every individual regardless of their circumstances to access civil, political, social and economic opportunities.
+It is particularly important for people with mental health problems to enjoy the same rights and social justice as all citizens and to be protected from laws; social exclusion; institutional service and treatment practices that segregate or discriminate in any form or kind.

 It requires a paradigm shift in thinking from pathology and illness to self determination, life stories, human strengths, hopes and dreams, peer support and control by the user with support from professionals as partners, mentors and advocates.